Print Design | Personal

 Book

 This book shares a name with the exhibit, Asphodel and Edelweiss.
 The asphodel flower grows in sandy soil where no other plants can, and the Greeks believed it to be the flower of heroes.
 Edelweiss represents true love and grows on steep cliffs.
-Both represent a resilience inherent to queer people; even in impossible situations, GSMs have persevered and thrived throughout history.
+Both represent a resilience inherent to queer people; even in impossible situations, queers have persevered and thrived throughout history.

 Book spread about hateful speech Book spread with the text about Pride parades